-In collaboration with the Kunstsammlung and in direct reference to the exhibition "Kandinsky, Malevich, Mondrian: The Infinite White Abyss," Olafur Eliasson has developed an unusual project that prepares visitors for the presentation in astonishing ways.
+In collaboration with the Kunstsammlung Olafur Eliasson has developed an unusual project that prepares visitors for the presentation in astonishing ways.
 Through his fusion of large-scale installation and digital app, Eliasson opens up a space of experience – an exploratorium that strives to counteract the progressive mummification of our senses by a ceaseless daily flood of images and information.
 A preview of the app is presented on #32, the Online-Magazine of Kunstsammlung Nordrhein-Westfalen, with the film "asteroid".
 The app "Your exhibition guide" is now available on app store and google play.
+The projekt was a direct reference to the exhibition "Kandinsky, Malevich, Mondrian: The Infinite White Abyss," which ended on 6 July, 2014, at K20.

 Suspended more than 25 meters above the piazza of the K21 is Tomás Saraceno‘s gigantic installation in orbit.
 This steel wire construction spans the museum‘s vast glass cupola on three different levels.
 Positioned within this net structure, which encompasses altogether 2500 m², are half a dozen „spheres“ – inflated spheres having diameters up to 8.5 meters.
 Visitors have access to this transparent installation, and can move freely between the spheres on all three levels.